phenompeople/mongodb/README.md

 * If you remove the container all your data and configurations will be lost, and the next time you run the image the database will be reinitialized.
 * MongoDB adds a user and group, mongodb, that runs the process and owns the associated files such as logs in /var/log/mongodb and database files in /var/lib/mongodb
 * You will need to add a user and group, for your new daemon user, as well as chown'ing the files to your new user and group.
-Linux understand users by IDs not by names, hence create a local user and group mongod
+Linux understand users by IDs not by names, hence create a local user and group mongod with uid 401

 1. To avoid this loss of data, you should mount a volume that will persist even after the container is removed.
 If you are using default configuration file mount the volume to **/var/lib/mongo**